DeCleanup-Network/contracts-evm/docs/NFT_EVENT_TRACKING.md

 You should test these changes by:

 1. Minting a new NFT and verifying that:
-   - The `NFTClaimed` event is emitted
+   - The `NFTEvent` event is emitted with type "CLAIM"
    - 10 DCU tokens are rewarded

 2. Upgrading an NFT and verifying that:
-   - The `NFTLevelUpgraded` event is emitted
+   - The `NFTEvent` event is emitted with type "UPGRADE"
    - 10 DCU tokens are rewarded

 3. Deploying a test subgraph to verify that: